ronanchilvers/nethea/content/states/amberg.md

 ---
 layout: state
 title: Amberg
-subtitle: Rugged land of the minotaur nation
+subtitle: Rugged land of the last of the minotaurs
 classifications:
   - "state"
 ---